 In calculating average weekly wages, wages earned by the injured employee from separate and concurrent employment will not be considered, unless the duties of the other employment are "similar."
 LeFort v.
 Miller's Merry Manor, Inc., 572 N.E.2d 1330, 1331 (Ind.
 Ct.
 App.
 1991); see also Sprout & Davis, Inc. v.
 Toren, 78 N.E.2d 437 (Ind.
 Ct.
 App.
-1948) ("where an employee is working at the same time[,] in the same grade or kind of work for different employers under separate and distinct concurrent contracts of hire[,] his total earnings from all of such employers is to be considered in determining his average weekly wages").
-Thus, if an injured employee is working separate but "similar" jobs at the time of the work-related injury, all of the injured employee's wages should be used to calculate the employee's average weekly wages.
+1948) ("where an employee is working at the same time[,] in the same grade or kind of work for different employers under separate and distinct concurrent contracts of hire[,] his total earnings from all of such employee is working separate but "similar" jobs at the time of the work-related injury, all of the injured employee's wages should be used to calculate the employee's average weekly wages.